 During the course of the walk from Eastbourne to Seaford, I endured: hail, sunshine, wind, (against me) rain, some more sun then back to hail.
 Like a full wash, I was put through the whole cycle.
-Although I describe June as a feast of walking ;the weather wasn’t quite what I expected.
-I managed a 12 mile walk from Seaford to Eastbourne enduring some extreme weather; some time galivanting in Newcastle Upon Tyne, a 10 mile walk in the city of Edinburgh and attend a map reading course in London.
+Although I describe June as a feast of walking; the weather wasn’t quite what I expected.
+I managed a 12-mile walk from Seaford to Eastbourne enduring some extreme weather; As well as some time galivanting in Newcastle Upon Tyne then, a 10-mile walk in the city of Edinburgh.

 I needed to feel fit to lead a group walk along the Seven Sisters

 After all my cliff walking and jogs around the park, I felt more than prepared to lead the Seven Sisters Walk in June, but nothing could have prepared me for the unexpected wild weather.

 I had been jogging around the park, since December 2018 there are a couple of small hills in Brockwell Park, so running up and down has kept my ankles and legs strong.
 They can handle hills and cliffs.

 I am aware that not keeping fit, will mean each time I do a strenuous walk, such as The Seven Sisters, or Eastbourne to Seaford, I really feel the pain.
 If I do enough exercise on a regular basis, I can almost take it in my stride.